andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 the breeze nudity.
 So THAT'S what *contains* means.

-I quickly realize I'm watching a group of naked strangers on my phone in the middle of a crowded ski bar & slam my phone face down on the bar where it remains for the rest of my meal.
+I quickly realize I'm watching a group of naked strangers on my phone in the middle of a crowded ski bar & slam my phone face down where it remains for the rest of my meal.
 Don't want my other bar patrons to confirm their suspicions that I'm some sort of weirdo.